padogrid/bundle-geode-1-app-perf_test_sb-cluster-sb/README.md

 #### Type 1 - Non-Merger

-:pencil2: To run this test, you will need to restart the cluster if you have already merged the splits.
+:pencil2: *To run this test, you will need to restart the cluster if you have already merged the splits.
+Please follow the restart steps shown in the beginning of this test case.*

 If we choose not to merge the splits, then you can revoke missing disk stores so that the members in Split B can join the cluster.
 We would lose data held by the members in Split A, however.
 The following `gfsh` output shows the outcome of revoking disk stores.

-:pencil2: You may not be able to connect via `gfsh` until the cluster has been auto-restarted, which may take a few minutes.
-You can run `./show_membership_service_failure` to check the restart status.
+:pencil2: *You may not be able to connect via `gfsh` until the cluster has been auto-restarted, which may take a few minutes.
+You can run `./show_membership_service_failure` to check the restart status.*

-:pencil2: You may not be able to connect via `gfsh` for older versions of Geode and GemFire.
-For example, GemFire 9.10.13 returns the HTTP error 404.
-The following was tested with Geode 1.14.4.

 ```bash
 gfsh